Social Media Addiction Lawsuit

 Get a Free Social Media Case Review

-Filing a Lawsuit Over Adolescent Social Media Addiction
+Filing a Lawsuit for Social Media Addiction in Children & Teens

 “Teens told us that they don’t like the amount of time they spend on the app, but feel like they have to be present….They often feel ‘addicted’ and know that what they’re seeing is bad for their mental health but feel unable to stop themselves.”